tilln/jmeter-iso8583/README.md

 - *Additional Transaction Data*: Hex digits entered here will be appended to the sequence of ARQC input bytes extracted from the ICC Data field.
 Useful if non-standard tags are to be included in the calculation.

+Missing ARQC input tags will be ignored, i.e. no validation mandatory is performed that all mandatory tags are present.

 Installation
 ------------